johanley/covid-19-canada/data/experimental/experiment2.md

 |2020-03-31|N|<img src='bar.png' height='10' width='0' title='N'>|

-N means no update occurred that day.
+N means no daily increase can be calculated for that day.

 ***